 • Unlock the Speed/Lockout Control Lock (2) and move the Speed/Lockout Control Lever (1) HIGH SPEED MODE-WINCH CONTROLS UNLOCKED

-- Move the hook control (3) to 4000 (Emergency Lower) Free Fall. • - The accumulator will provide pilot pressure that will allow the hook to be immediately lowered fast under the weight of the load. - Do not release the hook control to re-engage the Free Fall until the load is completely lowered. •
+- Move the hook control (3) to (Emergency Lower) Free Fall. - If the accumulator still has residual pressure reserve, it will provide pilot pressure that will allow the hook to be immediately lowered fast under the weight of the load.